kholia/kholia.github.io/content/posts/WSPR-Success-On-2m.md

 ![Modded Si5351 board](/images/si5351-board-modified.jpg)

-Note: This modded Si5351 board image comes from https://www.simonsdialogs.com site.
+Note: This modded Si5351 board image comes from [SimonsDialogs](https://www.simonsdialogs.com).
 Essentially we are modding the CLK2 output port to become an input port which accepts the OCXO's output signal.

 I didn't find modding the Si5351 board to be that easy - I had to bump the hot air workstation's temperature to 490 degrees (?!) to desolder the existing onboard quartz crystal.
 Designing a new, small PCB to put the OCXO and Si5351 together might be a good idea!